syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotChart/User-Interactions.md

 ![](User-Interactions_images/tooltipcustomization.png)

 ### Tooltip with Rounded Corners
-The tooltip properties, `Rx` and `Ry` are used to customize its corner radius.
+The tooltip properties, `RX` and `RY` are used to customize its corner radius.

 {% highlight CSHTML %}